hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ### WHERE to strike
 `WHERE` clause is often the first thing you should start playing with.
-Some of the biggest improvements in query performance I have seen resulted from, often small, changes to the filtering conditions.
+The biggest improvements in query performance I have seen often came from changes to the filtering conditions.

 Let's look at an example query.
 ```sql